LucasBehrendt/tech-blog/README.md

   - When creating a DeleteView in Django, [this](https://stackoverflow.com/questions/24822509/) post helped with displaying a success message.

   - Implementing case insensitive usernames was managed with the help of [this](https://stackoverflow.com/questions/70713647/) post.

+  - [This](https://stackoverflow.com/questions/1202839/) post showed how to pass request data to a form.

 - [This video](https://www.youtube.com/watch?v=e_D_hoJ1kAc) helped with showing active template links in Django.